Irvinfang1015/Unit-2-project/README.md

 It consists of 8 LEDs connected in parallel that can be lit in different combinations to display the numbers

-A boolean or bool is a data type in coding that has two possible values: either true or false In a 7-segment display, it is able to show the status of a button The code below shows how to read the status of a button connected to port 13 in the Arduino:
+A boolean or bool is a data type in coding that has two possible values: either true or false In a 7-segment display, it is able to show the status of a button.
+The code below shows how to read the status of a button connected to port 13 in the Arduino:
 ```.c
 bool A = digitalRead(13);